School of Psychology

 Kawachi, Y., Grove, P.M. & Sakurai, K. (submitted) A single auditory tone alters the perception of mulitple visual events, Journal of Vision.

-Grove, P.M., Mapp, A.P. & Ono, H. (submitted) The bifixation field as a function of viewing distance.
+Grove, P.M., Mapp, A.P. & Ono, H. (under 2nd review) The bifixation field as a function of viewing distance.
 Journal of Ophthalmology.

 Grove, P.M., Finlyason, N.J. & Ono, H. (in press) The effects of stimulus size on stereoscopic fusion limits and response criteria.
 Perception